Conflict epidemiology: Indirect effects

-Modern Conflict
+Modern conflict

 Lancet survey of 2003 U.S. invasion of Iraq

 The subject of conflict epidemiology made headline news after a report of a survey was conducted that detailed changes in the mortality rate of several clusters of Iraqi civilians surveyed throughout the country from 2003-2006.
 Data were collected by local Iraqi doctors from May 2006 to July 2006 and analysed by the faculty of Johns Hopkins School of Public Health.
-The results of this study indicated that the burden of warfare on the Iraqi people in the region doubled from May of 2006 to July of 2006, and an excess of 600,000 deaths were suggested to be attributed to the onset of the war.
+The results of this study indicated that the burden of warfare on the Iraqi people in the region doubled from May 2006 to July 2006, and an excess of 600,000 deaths were suggested to be attributed to the onset of the war.
 This trend was indicated to have followed for violent and non-violent deaths alike.

-Russo-Ukrainian War (2014-present)
+Russo-Ukrainian War (2014–present)

 Escalations in tensions between Russia and Ukraine beginning in 2022 resulting in armed conflict have resulted in a rapidly deteriorating humanitarian crisis from 2022 to the present.
 An unprecedented 82 attacks on civilian and humanitarian healthcare centers in the region have resulted in widespread communicable disease, displaced youth, and millions of refugees without access to consistent healthcare delivery.
 In addition to the health effects seen as a direct result of military in the region, Ukraine's ability to respond to the current conflict has suffered from an insufficient healthcare workforce prior to the escalation in military activity in 2022.